 - How and to what extent can European companies address CSR challenges in this supply chain?

-This research project will result in a publicly available research report, as well as a presentation in September 2021.
+This research project will result in a publicly available research report, as well as a presentation in Oktober 2021.